guardian/riff-raff/riff-raff/public/docs/riffraff/hooksAndCD.md

 A continuous deployment configuration is designed to watch for new builds and react to events.
 You can currently set up a configuration that reacts to a successful build.
-When the matching event occurs, Riff-Raff will start a deploy automatically to the specified environment, using the specified recipe.
+When the matching event occurs, Riff-Raff will start a deploy automatically to the specified environment.

 In either case, the configuration can be set to filter by VCS branch (e.g. only builds of the `master` branch trigger a new deploy - allowing work on other branches to be safely ignored).